Course Design and Assessments

 Repeating a Course

-Learners in all Nexford degree and non-degree programs — including learners enrolled in single courses — can repeat any course one time, for a maximum of two takings combined.
-Regardless of the grade learners earn in a course (F, C, B, or A) they can repeat that course.
-In the case of courses that serve as core requirements in certificate or degree programs, learners will have to repeat the course if they wish to continue in their program.
-The grades for both takings of a repeated course appear on learner transcripts; the higher of the two grades factors into learners’ grade point average (GPA).
+Learners in all Nexford degree and non-degree programs — including learners enrolled in single courses — can repeat any course they have failed for a maximum of two takings combined.
+The grades for both takings of a repeated course appear on the learner’s transcripts; the higher of the two grades factors into the learner’s overall and term grade point average (GPA).

 b.
-MBA — learners who did not complete a Bachelor’s degree in business, who are admitted to the MBA program, are admitted provisionally, contingent on their successful completion of four prerequisite foundation courses.
-Learners who fail a foundations course must repeat the course.
-If they fail to pass the course (by receiving a minimum C) on the second taking, they will be dismissed from the university, and will be eligible to re-apply after two months.
+Graduate (MBA) — learners who did not complete a Bachelor’s degree in business or business-related field, who are admitted into the MBA program, are admitted provisionally, contingent upon successfully completing four pre-requisite foundation courses designed to provide learners with foundational knowledge of business management.
+Learners who fail one or more foundation courses must repeat the course.
+If they fail to pass the course (by not receiving a minimum of a B grade) on the second attempt, they will be dismissed from the university and will be eligible to re-apply after two months.